ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example JSON document that describes the intended replication:*
+### Example JSON document that describes the intended replication

 ```json
 {